TedJuch/TedTournament/README.md

 # TedTournament()

 TedTournament() is a custom function for Google Sheets which returns data for March Madness (NCAA Division I Basketball Championship) games.
 Currently, this function supports data for 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023, 2024 for men's and women's tournaments.
-Data is provided in near-real-time through manual entry.

 ## Installation